This video has no spoken audio but contains the following text and descriptions.

 The Bureau maintains a fleet of drifting buoys that travel great distances over many years.

-A drifting buoy was deployed on 5 December 2014 south of Fremantle in Western Australia.
-By 2018 it had travelled across to the west coast of South America.
+A drifting buoy was deployed on 14 May 2018 between Australia and Indonesia.
+By 2025 it had travelled across the Indian and Atlantic oceans to the east coast of South America near Rio de Janeiro.

-Drifting buoys are located to the north, east and south of Australia.
+Drifting buoys are located to the north, west and south of Australia.

 The journey of a drifting buoy